-Our positive Fire Enchant Quest cannot be removed by paying Mana.
-When a character with Quest attacks and damages a hero, Quest will give the character that held it +1/+1, draw you a 1-cost card, and then dust itself.
-Quest is a powerful one-use Enchant if you can get it to trigger, but like all Glory abilities, it's also fairly easy for your opponent to counter it by destroying or disabling your unit before it can successfully attack, so watch out!
+Our positive Fire Enchant Fury cannot be removed by paying Mana.
+When a character with Fury attacks and damages a hero, Fury will give the character that held it +1/+1, draw you a 1-cost card, and then dust itself.
+Fury is a powerful one-use Enchant if you can get it to trigger, but like all Glory abilities, it's also fairly easy for your opponent to counter it by destroying or disabling your unit before it can successfully attack, so watch out!

 Our positive Water Enchant Vapors has no effect while attached to a character, but like Animosity, as soon as it is dusted, whether by being overwritten by another Spell or Enchant, or by paying 2 Mana to remove it, Vapors will give +2 health to your hero, and let you draw a card.
 However, if the unit holding Vapors is destroyed or otherwise leaves play, the Vapors will be lost, and you won't get any health, or draw a card, so watch out!

 Note that the design of our Enchants is an ongoing process, so some details and effects of them may change as time goes on.

 That's all for this post, check back soon for more SkyWeaver info!